mutabazi-bruno/alu-AirBnB_clone/README.md

 update	Updates an object’s attributes using its ID and the new values provided	(hbnb) update User 1234-5678 name "Alice"

 🧠 Project Goals
-This initial component lays the foundation for:
+Thiss initial component lays the foundation for:

 Object creation and manipulation from the terminal.